 Global repository.
 The global repository is the Git server.
 You need the URL, user name, and password for the Git server.
 Use HTTPS protocol to create the global repository.

 Local repository.
 The local repository is a directory on the node where you installed the Model Repository Service.
 The directory must be accessible by the client machines.
 If you have enabled high availability for Model repository, the directory must be accessible to the backup nodes in the domain.
 The local repository can support NFS, FAT32, and NTFS file systems.
-You can configure multiple Model Repository Services to use one local repository.
+You can use only one local repository for a global repository.

 To enable version control for a Model Repository Service, perform the following tasks: